Grease 2: Casting

-Timothy Hutton was announced as the male lead, but Maxwell Caulfield was cast after impressing producers off-Broadway in Entertaining Mister Sloane.
-Caulfield had already made his Broadway debut with roles in The Elephant Man and Entertaining Mr. Sloane.
-Having seen his performances, Allan Carr offered Caulfield the role of Michael over thousands of applicants.
 Unlike co-star Pfeiffer, Caulfield's career following Grease 2 was damaged by the film's failure.
 He has been quoted as saying: "Before Grease 2 came out, I was being hailed as the next Richard Gere or John Travolta.
 However, when Grease 2 flopped, nobody would touch me.
 It felt like a bucket of cold water had been thrown in my face.
 It took me 10 years to get over Grease 2."

 With only a few television roles and small film appearances, Michelle Pfeiffer, then aged 23, was a relatively unknown actress when she attended the casting call audition for the role of Stephanie.
 Other actresses considered for the part included Lisa Hartman, Kristy McNichol, Andrea McArdle, and singer Pat Benatar.
 Pfeiffer was a wild card choice, but according to Birch, she won the part because she "has a quirky quality you don't expect."
 She later commented on being cast:

 That was really weird for me.
 I'd been taking singing lessons and I had taken dance, because I loved to dance, but I had never considered myself a professional at all.
 I went on this audition as a fluke, and somehow, through the process of going back and dancing, and then going back and singing, I ended up getting the part.
 I went crazy with that movie.
 I came to New York and the paparazzi were waiting at the hotel.
 I know the producers put them up to it.
 I am basically very private, and I'm really nervous about doing publicity.
 Every time I set up an interview, I say, "That's it, this is my last one.
 I'll do this because I committed to doing it, but I'm never doing another one."
 It was insane.